aztecrex/data-driven-gql/README.md

-# Data Driven GraphQL Experiments
+# Data Driven GraphQL Schema Experiments

 I need to model a dynamically-shaped API in GraphQL.
 In particular, the shape can be modified through configuration or an API.
 One approach is to marshall